-Packed with protein and veggies, frittatas are a healthy and delicious anytime meal.
-This basic frittata recipe can be customized with any vegetables you happen to have on hand, though it is especially delicious with asparagus and tomatoes.
+This basic frittata recipe can be customized with any vegetables you happen to have on hand, though it is especially delicious with asparagus, tomatoes, and a sprinkling of green onions.

 Frittatas are an easy make-ahead meal!